Quantum Heat Transformers: Self-contained three-qubit QHT model

 We now analyze the four self-contained conditions for designing the three-qubit QHTs, given in Eq.~(\ref{Equ:canonical}).
 Let us consider the initial temperature of the three qubits, i.e., the temperature of the three reservoirs follows the condition $\tau_1 > \tau_2 > \tau_3$, and also $\mathcal{E}_2>\mathcal{E}_1 > 0$.
 In this scenario, one approach to designing an effective QHT involves an increase in the temperature of $q_1$ over time, accompanied by a corresponding decrease in the temperature of $q_2$.
-Consequently, the temperature difference $\Delta T_{P}(t) = |T_{1}(t) - T_{2}(t)|$ at the primary junction at time $t$ is expected to increase with time.
+Consequently, the temperature difference $\Delta T_{p}(t) = |T_{1}(t) - T_{2}(t)|$ at the primary junction at time $t$ is expected to increase with time.
 Conversely, as the temperature of $q_2$ decreases, the temperature of $q_3$ should increase with time.
-This adjustment ensures that the temperature difference at the secondary junction $\Delta T_{S}(t) = |T_{3}(t) - T_{2}(t)|$ decreases over time.
+This adjustment ensures that the temperature difference at the secondary junction $\Delta T_{s}(t) = |T_{3}(t) - T_{2}(t)|$ decreases over time.
 Therefore, under these circumstances, the condition demands $\mathcal{H}_{\text{int}}^{2}$ as the interaction Hamiltonian between the qubits, with the choices of parameters facilitating the system transitioning from an initial state of $|101\rangle$ to the state $|010\rangle$ as time progresses with more probability than the opposite process.
 Note that the interaction Hamiltonian $\mathcal{H}^2_{\text{int}}$ is commonly utilized in the design of quantum refrigerators, as discussed in the literature~\cite{Popescu}.
 However, in this QHT protocol involving the interaction Hamiltonian $\mathcal{H}_{\text{int}}^{2}$, does not exhibit the characteristics of a quantum refrigerator.
 The objective of refrigeration is typically achieved when the qubit with the lowest initial temperature among the three qubits undergoes cooling.
 Yet, in our protocol, the qubit having the lowest temperature, undergoes a transition to a higher excited state, indicating an increase in its temperature over time.
+This difference illustrates that the same Hamiltonian structure can support different functionalities depending on the operational goal and parameter regime.
 Now, if we alter the considerations and designate $q_3$ as the common qubit, with the initial temperatures of the three reservoirs following the sequence $\tau_1 > \tau_3 > \tau_2$, and $\mathcal{E}_1>0$, $\mathcal{E}_2>0$, a parallel methodology reveals $\mathcal{H}_{\text{int}}^{3}$ as the compatible interaction Hamiltonian.
 By appropriately selecting parameters with this interaction Hamiltonian, we can ensure that the system initially resides in the $|110\rangle$ state with a higher probability and transitions to the $|001\rangle$ state as time progresses.
-This transition ensures that over time, the temperature of $q_1$ increases while correspondingly, the temperature of $q_3$ decreases, thereby causing the primary junction temperature difference $\Delta T_{P}(t) = |T_{1}(t) - T_{3}(t)| $ to increase.
-Also, the temperature of $q_2$ rises over time to decrease the secondary junction temperature difference $\Delta T_{S}(t) = |T_{2}(t) - T_{3}(t)| $.
+This transition ensures that over time, the temperature of $q_1$ increases while correspondingly, the temperature of $q_3$ decreases, thereby causing the primary junction temperature difference $\Delta T_{p}(t) = |T_{1}(t) - T_{3}(t)| $ to increase.
+Also, the temperature of $q_2$ rises over time to decrease the secondary junction temperature difference $\Delta T_{s}(t) = |T_{2}(t) - T_{3}(t)| $.
 Similarly, if we designate $q_1$ as the common qubit, $\mathcal{H}_{\text{int}}^4$ emerges as the most appropriate Hamiltonian for constructing a QHT for some fixed set of initial conditions.
+In this way, we can formulate diverse protocols for the QHT model tailored to different initial conditions.